abergs/RegExpBuilder/README.md

 RegExpBuilder
 =============

-A library for building RegExpPattrerns
+A library for building RegExpPatterns
 ## What is it?
 A linq extensions style of building RegExpPatterns in .NET.